Lolita Buckner Inniss

 E-mail: lawdean@colorado.edu

 Lolita Buckner Inniss is a distinguished academic leader, scholar, and public servant.
-She is currently the 17th dean in the University of Colorado Law School's 132-year history, the second woman dean, and the first Black Dean.
-She is also a Provost's Professor of Law and is an affiliate of the Center for African & African American Studies.
-As Dean she has worked to broaden access and equity for students, has filled vital teaching needs by hiring one of the most accomplished and largest cohorts of faculty in the history of Colorado Law, and has shepherded one of the largest clinical gifts in the history of the school.
+She currently serves as the 17th dean of the University of Colorado Law School and holds the title of Provost's Professor of Law.
+She is also an affiliate of the Center for African & African American Studies.
+As Dean, she has worked to advance access and equity for students, met critical instructional needs through the recruitment of one of the most accomplished and largest cohorts of faculty in the school's history, and overseen one of the largest clinical education gifts ever received by the institution.

 Books